Anannabiswas/anannabiswas.github.io/index.md

 ---

  Hello, I am Ananna, received a B.Sc. degree in Electronics and Communication Engineering (ECE) from Khulna University of Engineering and Technology (KUET), Khulna, Bangladesh in 2019.
-At present, I am looking for a Ph.D. opportunity in the following research domain: signal processing, computational neuroscience, BCI, machine learning, deep learning and computer vision.
+At present, I am looking for a Ph.D. opportunity in the following research domain: machine learning, deep learning, signal processing, computational neuroscience, BCI, HCI, robotics and computer vision.

  As a part of my skill development, I participated in the <a href = "https://compneuro.neuromatch.io/tutorials/intro.html" target="_blank">NMA Summer School of
  Computational Neuroscience</a> course this year and completed the project <a href = "https://anannabiswas.github.io/projects" target="_blank"> (Activity in Mouse Visual